-The 1975 formed as a high school band in Wilmslow, Cheshire, when a council worker organised frequent gigs for teenagers.
+The 1975 formed as a high school band in Wilmslow, Cheshire, where a council worker organised frequent gigs for teenagers.
 Vocalist and guitarist Matty Healy, the son of prominent actors, was joined by guitarist Adam Hann, bassist Ross MacDonald, and drummer George Daniel.
-The quartet cycled through an vast number of potential titles before settling on The 1975; previous band names included Me; and You Versus Them, Forever Drawing Six, and Bigsleep.
+The quartet cycled through an vast number of potential names before settling on The 1975; previous band titles included Me; and You Versus Them, Forever Drawing Six, and Bigsleep.

 Building on a series of EPs, The 1975’s 2013 debut album was an immediate success, topping the UK charts.
 Their popularity, especially with teenage girls, was a red flag for critics.
 They were difficult to pigeonhole; with their references to sex and drugs, The 1975 espoused rock and roll, but their funky guitar rock was laden with pop hooks and had a radio-friendly sheen, recalling critically reviled acts like INXS.
 The pretentiously named I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It ran for a bloated 73 minutes and the group adopted a 1980s pop sheen.